NLG Leonard I. Weinglass Memorial Fellowship

 Leonard I. Weinglass (1933-2011) was a criminal defense attorney and constitutional law advocate.
 Over the course of his career, he represented political activists, government opponents, and criminal defendants— including Angela Davis, the Cuban Five, the Chicago Seven, the Pentagon Papers defendants, and the death row appeals of Mumia Abu-Jamal—in a half century of politically significant cases.
 He was a longtime Guild member and served as Chair of the NLG International Committee.

 Thanks to a generous bequest from the Weinglass estate, the NLG Foundation established a fellowship for recent law graduates.
 Each year, one fellow receives a stipend to work for the NLG on a specific civil rights or civil liberties project.
-Previous fellows have developed projects to assist with parole and sponsorship for LGBTQ+ migrants, reunite American citizen-children with undocumented parents who have been deported to their country of origin, support community bond funds, fight a new maximum security prison planned for construction on a former coal mining site, develop an environmental justice legal defense and action plan, and create a Federal Repression Toolkit for NLG Chapters.
+Previous fellows have developed projects to assist with parole and sponsorship for LGBTQ+ migrants, reunite American citizen-children with undocumented parents who have been deported to their country of origin, support community bond funds, fight a new maximum security prison planned for construction on a former coal mining site, develop an environmental justice legal defense and action plan, support imprisoned jailhouse lawyers, and create a Federal Repression Toolkit

 The Weinglass Fellowship is open to all NLG members who have graduated from law school in the past five years.
 Applicants must be current in their NLG dues.* Applicants must develop a project with the sponsorship of an NLG entity, which includes NLG Chapters/Regions, Committees/Projects,** and the NLG National Office.
 The sponsoring entity agrees to collaborate with the fellow to create a project and to offer (or assist to help locate) a working space for the Fellow over the course of their project.